EQS-News: TeamViewer SE

 Recurring cost (adjusted for non-recurring items and D&A)

-Oliver Steil (CEO) and Michael Wilkens (CFO) will speak at an analyst and investor conference call at 9:00am CET on 3 May 2023 to discuss the Q1 2023 results.
-The audio webcast can be followed via https://www.webcast-eqs.com/teamviewer-2023-q1.
-A replay will be available on the Investor Relations website under ir.teamviewer.com.
-The accompanying presentation can also be downloaded there.
+Oliver Steil (CEO) and Michael Wilkens (CFO) will speak at an analyst and investor conference call at 9:00am CET on 7 February 2024 to discuss the Q4/FY 2023 results.
+The audio webcast can be followed via https://www.webcast-eqs.com/teamviewer-2023-fy.
+A recording will be available on the Investor Relations website at ir.teamviewer.com.
+The accompanying presentation is also available for download there.